dedalus-enterprise-architect/efk-resources/README.md

 This project collects some procedures on how to Set Up a custom EFK instance having the following minimum requirements:

- * Cluster Logging Operator - community edition starting from version 5.7.0
+ * RedHat Cluster Logging Operator - version 5.7.5

- * Elasticsearch Operator - community edition starting from version 5.7.0
+ * RedHat Elasticsearch Operator - version 5.7.5

- * Openshift 4.12 or higher
+ * OpenShift 4.12 or higher

 References:
   - https://github.com/openshift/cluster-logging-operator